 These are compelling enough reasons to seek out underserved and rural communities as a place to establish your dental career.
 However, there are more rewarding parts of choosing this path.
 Community Dental Partners focuses on these communities because they need us.
 This is where we have the potential to change lives and make a more profound impact on the world.

 Imagine the father who can’t take time off work to drive 50 miles to the closest dentist.
-He puts off getting a sore tooth checked until he has no choice but to go to the Emergency Room for an extraction and antibiotics.
+He puts off getting a sore tooth checked until he has no choice but to get an extraction and antibiotics.
 Imagine the mother who was never taught proper oral hygiene, watching rampant cavities tear through her toddler’s teeth.
 Imagine the teenager too ashamed to smile or speak in class because of their crooked teeth and gingivitis.

 You can be the difference for these patients to save them from abscesses, infections, untreated decay, and tooth loss.
 Making yourself part of the CDP team means making a difference in people’s lives.
 Beyond career stability or income potential, working in underserved areas profoundly impacts your patients’ lives.

-Makayla Glosson, RDH, said, “Every day, I wake up feeling blessed with the opportunity to be a Hygienist in a company that values each and every employee.
+Makayla Glosson, RDH, “Every day, I wake up feeling blessed with the opportunity to be a hygienist in a company that values every employee.
 Giving back to a community that I grew up in, as far as oral health, has been a gratifying experience that I have loved every single second of doing.”

 Expanding Reach with Humanitarian Trips